-Gain deep insights into learners strengths and areas for improvement through the unique combination of assessment touchpoint and learning opportunities in this course.
+Gain deep insights into learners' strengths and areas for improvement through the unique combination of assessment touchpoint and learning opportunities in this course.
 The table below shows a selection, for a more in depth overview visit the website by scanning the QR code.

-Example Purpose Action/Outcomes DIGITAL STARTER UNIT NEW FRIENDS Assess class knowledge and gaps Target areas for improvement Understand the mix of knowledge across the group Presentation Plus Test "Train" Assess exam readiness and guided practice Develop exam technique and target areas requiring reinforcement and practice e One DIGITAL CLASSROOM Personalised skills practice through data driven recommendations Self-levelling automated activities targeting individual requirements Cambridge One 7 Read your report again and revise your work.
+Example Purpose Action/Outcomes DIGITAL STARTER UNIT PERFECT SOUVENIR Assess class knowledge and gaps Target areas for improvement Understand the mix of knowledge across the group Presentation Plus Test & Train" Assess exam readiness and guided practice Develop exam technique and target areas requiring reinforcement and practice e One DIGITAL CLASSROOM Personalised skills practice through data-driven recommendations Self-levelling automated activities targeting individual requirements Cambridge One 7 Read your report again and revise your work.
 Use these questions to help you.
-1 How many phrases from Exercise 6 are in your Peer feedback and self -assessment Develop learning skills and self-awareness to improve analytical thinking Learners take responsibility for their own learning.
-Student's book CEAN CHECK Adds the quarkines about Madding Net 1 (1-3) in the assesses (p-g).
-There are the assesses which you derived with the order of the set Practice a complete exam to check progress and exam-readiness Preparation for exam day experience allowing for test scenarios tailored to the students' needs Resource Bank
+1 How many phrases from Exercise 6 are in your Peer feedback and self-assessment Develop learning skills and self-awareness to improve analytical thinking.
+Learners take responsibility for their own learning.
+Student's Book CHEAN CHECK In Note that experience about flanding Part 1 (1-5) to the answers (p-g).
+There are the answers which you durit reads, there may associations are there in a There are through The check of the answers (b) is a set of the area of the a Practise a complete exam to check progress and exam readiness Preparation for exam-day experience allowing for test scenarios tailored to the students' needs Resource Bank